-I have performed a set of analysis of experimental data already published about autoimmunity to muscarinic receptors in ME/CFS.
+I have performed a set of analyses of experimental data previously published about autoimmunity to muscarinic receptors in ME/CFS.
 My predictions are that extracellular loop 2 and 3, and also transmembrane helix 5 of both muscarinic cholinergic receptors 4 and 3, are main autoantigens in a subset of ME/CFS patients.
-Moreover, I have found that autoimmunity to M4 and M3 ChR is independent from autoimmunity to beta 2 adrenergic receptor, also reported in ME/CFS patients.
+Moreover, I have found that autoimmunity to M4 and M3 ChR is independent of autoimmunity to beta 2 adrenergic receptors, also reported in ME/CFS patients.